Creating computed entities in dataflows

-Once you have a dataflow with a list of entities, you can perform calculations on those entities.
+After you have a dataflow with a list of entities, you can perform calculations on those entities.

 Any transformation you do on this newly created entity will be run on the data that already resides in Power BI dataflow storage.
 That means that the query won't run against the external data source from which the data was imported (for example, the SQL database from which the data was pulled).
-Rather, the query is done on the data that resides in the dataflow storage.

 Example use cases

 What kind of transformations can be done with computed entities?
-Any transformation that you usually specify using the transformation user interface in Power BI, or the M editor, are all supported when performing in-storage computation.
+Any transformation that you usually specify by using the transformation user interface in Power BI, or the M editor, are all supported when performing in-storage computation.

 First you would need to aggregate the data from the ServiceCalls to calculate the number of support calls that were done for each account in the last year.

-And then you can see the results, shown as EnrichedAccount in the following image.
+Then you can see the results, shown as EnrichedAccount in the following image.

 And that's it—the transformation is done on the data in the dataflow that resides in your Power BI Premium subscription, not on the source data.